Differentiable Inductive Logic Programming in High-Dimensional Space: Introduction

 Unlike the experiments presented in~\cite{dilp1}, which specify the solution's precise structure, we assume a generic shape for all predicate definitions.
 Thus, our experiments force the learner to find both the correct predicates to reference within an invented predicate's definition and the structure of the definition.
 In this experimental setting, our approach is on par with $\delta$ILP and, for challenging tasks, outperforms it.
 In particular, we outperform $\delta$ILP on tasks deemed difficult in~\cite{dilp1} such as \textit{0=X mod 3} and \textit{0=X mod 5}.

 Furthermore, we propose an adjusted measure of task difficulty.
-In~\cite{dilp1}, the authors proposed the number of \textit{intensional} predicates as a measure of learning complexity.
-While our results do not contradict this assertion, it is more precise to focus on predicates that relate two universal variables through an existentially quantified variable; our system illustrates this by solving \textit{0=X mod 5} (requiring four intensional predicates) consistently, but performing poorly on the seemingly simpler task $Y=X+4$ needing only two intensional predicates (Hypothesis 3).
+In~\cite{dilp1}, the authors proposed the number of \textit{learned} predicate definitions as a measure of learning complexity.
+While our results do not contradict this assertion, it is more precise to focus on the relation between input variables and body-only variables, i.e., we solve \textit{0=X mod 5} (requires learning four predicate definitions) consistently but perform poorly on the seemingly simpler task $Y=X+4$ which requires learning two predicates (\textit{Hypothesis 3}).
 Improving our understanding of task difficulty will aid future investigations.